TritonDataCenter/rfd/rfd/0145/README.md

 ### Improve the sharing of build infrastructure by using eng.git as a submodule

-By moving eng.git as a submodule of all Manta/Triton repositories, eg.
+By moving eng.git as a submodule of all Manta/Triton repositories, e.g.

 `<component>/eng/`